Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 Recall the relation between the quasipotential and the large-deviation rate functional for the invariant measure of the microscopic system from Theorem~\ref{th:LDP QP}.
 Whereas in the IPFG model this relative entropy appears as the large-deviation rate functional for independent particles by Sanov's Theorem, in the complex balance case this is the rate functional of the explicitly known invariant measure of the microscopic particle system~\cite[Thm.~4.1]{AndersonCraciunKurtz2010}.
 As in the previous examples, it can also be checked purely macroscopically that this is the correct quasipotential satisfying~\eqref{eq:invariant I_0}.
+In fact, it turns out that~\eqref{eq:invariant I_0} is \emph{equivalent} to complex balance; both directions of the equivalence will be shown in Theorem~\ref{th:CB equiv HJ} in Appendix~\ref{sec:CB equiv HJ}.